minio/minio-go/docs/API.md

 |`opts`	|_minio.PutObjectRetentionOptions_ |Allows user to set options like retention mode, expiry date and version id |

 <a name="RemoveObjects"></a>
-### RemoveObjects(ctx context.Context, bucketName string, objectsCh <-chan string, opts RemoveObjectsOptions) <-chan RemoveObjectError
+### RemoveObjects(ctx context.Context, bucketName string, objectsCh <-chan ObjectInfo, opts RemoveObjectsOptions) <-chan RemoveObjectError
 Removes a list of objects obtained from an input channel.
 The call sends a delete request to the server up to 1000 objects at a time.
 The errors observed are sent over the error channel.

 Parameters